-Misinformation related to COVID-19 constitutes an “infodemic”, the World Health Organisation warned in February 2020.
+Misinformation related to COVID-19 constitutes an “infodemic”, the World Health Organisation has warned.

 The COVID-19 pandemic is the first in history in which technology and social media are being used on a massive scale to keep people safe, informed and connected.

-But that same technology is amplifying misinformation and conspiracy theories that jeopardise and undermine the global response to control the pandemic.
+But that same technology has also amplified misinformation and conspiracy theories that jeopardise and undermine the global response to the pandemic.

 The who, what and how of conspiracies

 A project led by Professor Peter Knight from the University of Manchester has been funded by the Arts and Humanities Research Council through UK Research and Innovation’s COVID-19 rapid response fund.

 The aim is to understand how and why conspiracy narratives circulate on different platforms and online spaces.